kavonjon/onaylf/README.md

 - Use `DBHOST=onaylf_db` (this is the Docker container name)
 - Configure your actual domain names
 - Use strong passwords
-- **Network Configuration:** The application uses the `nginxproxymanager_default` Docker network to communicate with Nginx Proxy Manager.
-If Nginx Proxy Manager is not installed, you'll need to create this network manually: `docker network create nginxproxymanager_default`

 #### 3. First Time Setup